jonathanhogg/flitter/docs/windows.md

 `uniform vec2 size`
 : Will be set to the the pixel-size of the node's output frame-buffer, the `coord` UV coordinates can be multiplied by this to get actual pixel coordinates in the fragment shader.
+For down-sampled passes, this will be the size of the reduced frame-buffer.

+`uniform int downsample`
+: Will be set to the value of `downsample` for down-sampled passes and `1` for normal passes.

 `uniform float beat`
 : The current beat counter.